Betweenness Parameterized Above Tight Lower Bound: Strictly Above/Below Expectation Method

 \section{Strictly Above/Below Expectation Method}

-The \emph{Strictly Above/Below Expectation} method was recently introduced in \cite{GutinEtAl2009} to prove fixed-parameter tractability of maximization (minimization, respectively) problems $\mathrm{\Pi}$ parameterized above (below, respectively) tight lower (upper, respectively) bounds.
-In that method, we first apply some reductions rules to reduce the given problem $\mathrm{\Pi}$ to its special case $\mathrm{\Pi}'.$ Then we introduce a random variable $X$ such that the answer to $\mathrm{\Pi}'$ is {\sc Yes} if and only if $X$ takes with positive probability a value greater or equal to the parameter~$\kappa$.
+The Strictly Above/Below Expectation Method \cite{GutinEtAl2009} is a way to prove fixed-parameter tractability of maximization (minimization, respectively) problems $\mathrm{\Pi}$ parameterized above (below, respectively) tight lower (upper, respectively) bounds.
+In that method, we first apply some reduction rules to reduce the given problem $\mathrm{\Pi}$ to its special case $\mathrm{\Pi}'.$ Then we introduce a random variable $X$ such that the answer to $\mathrm{\Pi}'$ is {\sc Yes} if and only if $X$ takes with positive probability a value greater than or equal to the parameter~$\kappa$.
 If $X$ happens to be a symmetric random variable then the simple inequality $\mathbb P(X \geq \sqrt{\mathbb{E}[X^2]}) > 0$ can be useful; here $\mathbb P(\cdot)$ and $\mathbb E[\cdot]$ denote probability and expectation, respectively.
 An application is the {\sc Linear Ordering} problem and a special case of {\sc Max Lin-2} parameterized above tight lower bounds \cite{GutinEtAl2009}.
-However, often $X$ is not symmetric.
-In many such cases the following lemma by Alon, Gutin and Krivelevich~\cite{AlonEtAl2004} is of use; a weaker version of this lemma was obtained by H{\aa}stad and Venkatesh~\cite{HastadVenkatesh2004}.
+If $X$ is not symmetric then the following lemma can be used instead. \begin{lemma}[Alon et al.~\cite{AlonEtAl2010}] Let $X$ be a real random variable and suppose that its first, second and fourth moments satisfy $\mathbb{E}[X] = 0$, $\mathbb{E}[X^2] = \sigma^2 > 0$ and $\mathbb{E}[X^4] \leq c \sigma^4$, respectively, for some constant $c$.
+Then $\mathbb P(X > \frac{\sigma}{2 \sqrt c}) > 0$. \end{lemma}